g1a/bot-rpg/README.md

 - At the moment, `bot-rpg` has no persistence for campaign information; everything is reset when the bot is restarted.
 In the future, campaign information will be persisted to a backend server.

-- There is no permissions model; any user can run any command.
-In the future, Discord users will be classified as either a GM, player or visitor, and their role will limit what they can do in the context of the current campaign.
+- The permissions model is limited.
+The user who creates the campaign (runs the first slash command after the bot is restarted) becomes the administrator of the campaign, and all other users are "visitors".
+Most commands may be run as any user.

 ## Commands

 ### /set-campaign-time

 **Usage:** `/set-campaign-time` `iso-date`

+**Required Role:** Game Master

 Sets the current date and time in the campaign.
 When a campaign is first created, the campaign time defaults to noon on June first, 1494, which is a reasonable assumption for a Forgotten Realms campaign.